Image

 The programmes are professional learning and development initiatives designed to grow well-prepared principals who can lead with vision, cultural capability, and educational excellence from day one in the role.

-Key to the success of the programmes is the one-to-one matching of an experienced principal with programme participants, and success for emerging principals in the programmes relies on having a significant pool of skilled principals to act as mentors.
+Key to the success of the programmes is the one-to-one matching of an experienced principal with programme participants.
+Success for the emerging principals in the programmes relies on having a significant and diverse pool of skilled principal mentors to draw from.

 • An aspiring principal | tumuaki (1-year engagement)